 In Bomi County, Liberia, 75% of women with children are single mothers.
-With no other incomes, they turn to sex work to support their children.
+With no other incomes, they are often sexually exploited in return for money so they can support their children.

 We are transforming these women’s lives so they can earn a good living and afford to send their children to school.
 The Girl Power Programme offers vocational training to girls and women aged 14-30.
-Before taking part in the training, Temba* was a sex worker.
+Before taking part in the training, Temba* was sexually exploited by men.
 Now she has learnt to make soap and runs her own stall.
 “I feel like a woman.
 Things that I never did on my own, I now do for myself,” she says.

 Girl support networks

 The Girl Power Programme also encourages girls to form their own support networks.
 These groups provide a safe environment where girls can share experiences which help protect them from violence and discrimination.

 I feel confident that women can achieve all the things that men do.